 Financial Aid Revisions

-NOTE regarding Summer Term Revision Requests: There is a separate Revision Request Form for those who will attend Summer semester.
-We cannot process a summer revision request until you register for summer classes.
+Note that there is a separate Revision Request Form for the summer semester.
+The Office of Student Financial Assistance cannot process a summer revision requests until the student is registered for summer classes.

-The U.S. Education Department's gainful employment regulations require disclosure of certain program information to students and prospective students.
+The U.S. Education Department's gainful employment regulations require the university to disclose certain program information to current students and prospective students.
 Gainful employment programs are those "that prepare students for gainful employment in a recognized occupation."
-Public institutions are required to report this information for all undergraduate and graduate programs that are Title IV eligible and that lead to certificates, diplomas, graduate certificates or specialist awards.
-Reporting is not required for undergraduate certificates and diplomas less than 16 credits and graduate certificates and specialist awards that are less than 8 credits.
+Public institutions are required to report this information for all undergraduate and graduate programs that are Title IV eligible and lead to certificates, diplomas, graduate certificates, or specialist awards.
+Reporting is not required for undergraduate certificates and diplomas less than 16 credits, and graduate certificates and specialist awards that are less than 8 credits.